-Please request that your official transcripts be sent directly to UND at least 2 weeks prior to your orientation date, or bring your transcripts with you to orientation.
+If you haven't already done so, please request that your official transcript (including those which may have been updated since you applied for admission) be sent directly to UND at least 2 week prior to your Orientation date, or bring your transcript with you to Orientation.

-The College-Level Examination Program (CLEP) provides credit by passing appropriate CLEP Subject Exams. you may apply these credits toward Essential Studies requirements, specific major requirements or use them as elective credits.
+The College-Level Examination Program (CLEP) provides credit by passing appropriate CLEP Subject Exams.
+You may apply these credits toward UND's Essential Studies requirements, specific major requirements or use them as elective credits.
 For more information, please contact UND Testing Services at 701.777.4157.